-Tomorrow marks the beginning of Lent and as I had such a positive response for the Advent Art Devotions I offered back in November, I thought I might do the same for this season as well.
-The life of Christ is an enormously common theme in art history and there are so many rich and beautiful images that offer more ways to contemplate the life of Jesus and His example of love.
-I love discovering how artists have interpreted common themes and portrayed Him, especially during the three years of His ministry before His death.
+For Lent, the 40 days leading up to Easter, we focus on the ministry of Jesus here on earth.
+His life is an enormously common theme in art history, and there are so many rich and beautiful images that offer more ways to contemplate that as well as His example of love.
+I enjoy discovering how artists have interpreted common themes and portrayed Him, especially during those three years before His death.

-You can find Messiah: Lenten Art Devotions along with the six accompanying carefully-curated, high-quality prints in the shop.
-The PDF download includes the art selection for each week of Lent (and printable versions as well if you’d rather print yours at home) as well as Bible readings, a hymn, and poem to go along with each painting.
-Also, per the feedback I received from the Advent prints, I have added a resource section for the hymns that includes links to sheet music and audio files.
-The prints are offered on durable, 120 lb. cardstock with a silk cover that is beautiful framed or simply propped up on a table.
+You can find Messiah: Lenten Art Devotions Volume III along with the six accompanying carefully-curated, high-quality prints in the shop!
+The devotions guide can be ordered as a professionally printed book that includes the prints or a PDF you print at home.
+The book offers an art selection for each week of Lent as well as Bible readings, a hymn, and a poem to go along with each painting.
+The book includes a resource section at the end for the hymns that contains links to sheet music, instrumental versions, and live recordings.
+The PDF option includes printable versions of the pieces, and I also offer professional prints on thick cardstock with a smooth finish that is durable and beautiful framed or simply propped up on a table.

 As with the Advent Devotions guide, this does differ from the picture study aids in that I have not also included information about the paintings themselves.
 My vision for adding art into our liturgical traditions was not to include more academic opportunities, but rather more possibilities for contemplation and meditation.
-I hope you will find them helpful in adding opportunities for contemplation during your holiday season!
+I hope you will find them helpful in adding opportunities for contemplation during your season of Lent!